 - a.
 Demonstrate lease compliance over the prior 12 month period - b.
 Be clean and sober for the prior 12 month period - c.
-Have stable monthly income from employment, self employment, retirement, CalWorks or Social Security sufficient to pay BHA's minimum rent of \$50 per month plus any utility allowance; - d.
-Utilize the assistance to rent a unit in Berkeley for 24 months before becoming eligible for portability
+Every household member, 18 or older, must have stable monthly income from employment, self-employment, retirement, CalWorks or Social Security sufficient in total for family to pay BHA's minimum rent of \$50 per month plus any utility allowance - d.
+Attempt to utilize the assistance to rent a unit in Berkeley for 24 months before becoming eligible for portability

 Candidates for this program must have a written referral from the property manager and/or case manager.
-All entries will be reviewed by BHA's Executive Director, for selection in a random lottery.